What does “Urban, Prison and Gang Culture” mean?

 Have I ever refused to take a case?

 Yes.
 I have also made clear in other cases that I refuse to agree with the defense’s proposed scenario.
 This is not a frequent occurrence as the overwhelming majority of attorneys seek my services precisely because of the credibility and integrity I bring to every case.
 I have never been sought out to aid in the prosecution of a case; most likely because it is standard for prosecutors to use active-duty law enforcement.

 What is my view of gangs?

-I certainly believe that gangs exist and are a threat to society.
+I certainly believe that criminal street gangs exist and are a threat to society.
 I also believe that there must be consequences when someone breaks the law.
-In my many years of dealing with gang-influenced people and communities I have consistently held the position that I will help any gang member make a positive change in their life but I will never help any gang.
+In my many years of dealing with gang-influenced people and communities I have consistently held the position that I will help any gang member make a positive change in their life but I will never help any criminal street gang.
 To deal with a gang as a whole is to honor the institution of the gang and give it a form of social legitimacy that is undeserved and unhealthy.
 When it comes to the criminal justice system I believe very strongly that to convict someone of a crime or link them to a criminal group the prosecution has the responsibility to prove their case.
 The gang component of a case tends to hinge on the interpretation of factors by a gang expert.
 Sometimes they are right.
 Sometimes they are not.
 I see my role as one of an objective expert.
-I seek to do my part in maintaing the integrity of the criminal justice system by holding other gang experts accountable for the conclusions they make in a manner very similar to the peer review that scientists and other academics go through.
+I seek to do my part in advancing the integrity of the criminal justice system by holding other gang experts accountable for the conclusions they make in a manner very similar to the peer review that scientists and other academics go through.

 What makes me different than other gang experts?